 Some of the common indications for using endoscopic surgeries in infertility

-Tubal cannulation is a procedure by which proximal end of fallopian tube can be opened with the help of cannulation wire by hysteroscopy and laparoscopy simultaneously.
+Tubal cannulation is a procedure by which the proximal end of the fallopian tube can be opened with the help of cannulation wire by hysteroscopy and laparoscopy simultaneously.

-Hysteroscopy is done initially and uterine cavity, both tubal opening are observed.
+Hysteroscopy is done initially and uterine cavity, both tubal openings are observed.

-Laparoscope is introduced through abdomen and methylene blue dye is pushed, free spill from either of the tubes is observed.
+A laparoscope is introduced through the abdomen and methylene blue dye is pushed, free spill from either of the tubes is observed.

-This procedure is done only in case of proximal tubal block.
-Whenever there are pathologies on the distal end of the tubes such as, fimbrial agglutination, adhesions to the ovaries, pelvic inflammatory disease, endometriosis, tubal cannulation might lead to implantation of the pregnancy outside the uterus (ectopic pregnancy).
+This procedure is done only in the case of proximal tubal block.
+Whenever there are pathologies on the distal end of the tubes such as fimbrial agglutination, adhesions to the ovaries, pelvic inflammatory disease, endometriosis, tubal cannulation might lead to implantation of the pregnancy outside the uterus (ectopic pregnancy).

-So it is done only when distal tubal end is normal devoid of any above pathologies and normal semen parameters.
+So it is done only when the distal tubal end is normally devoid of any above pathologies and normal semen parameters.

 What is Laparoscopy For Infertility?